Felsted School

 Felsted is notable for having educated a British head of state, Richard Cromwell, who was Lord Protector from 1658 to 1659.
+The current buildings date from the 1850s and were largely designed by Frederic Chancellor.

 History

 Felsted was founded in 1564 by Richard Rich, 1st Baron Rich (also known as Riche) who, as Lord Chancellor and Chancellor of the Court of Augmentations, acquired considerable wealth from the spoils of the Dissolution of the Monasteries including the nearby Leez Priory where he lived.

 The school became a notable educational centre for Puritan families in the 17th century, numbering a hundred or more pupils, under Martin Holbeach, Headmaster from 1627 to 1649, and his successors (see below).
 John Wallis and Isaac Barrow were educated at Felsted in this period, as were four of Oliver Cromwell's sons.